- Annual incidence of 60 - 70 cases / 100 000

 Increased risk of occult malignancy so:

-- Unprovoked (SPESI 0) should be reviewed by an EM Senior and treated with an explanation of their situation, a prescription for Rivaroxaban (x3 months [15mg Bd x21days then 20mg OD x70 days]) and a referral letter to Haematology OPD for review.
-If in CUH, please warn the patient that the waiting list for (under-resourced) Haematology OPD in CUH may be many weeks.
+• Unprovoked (sPESI 0, TnI normal) patients should be reviewed by an EM senior.
+After a thorough explanation, a joint patient-physician decision to continue management at home may be made.
+These patients require a prescription for Rivaroxaban x3 months [15mg Bd x21days then 20mg OD x70 days] and a referral letter to Haematology OPD for review.
 Please copy the GP in all correspondence